How to Handle Social Distancing Rule Breakers, According to Etiquette Experts

 Rule breakers have more fun…

 …but not during COVID-19.
 Now more than ever, it’s important to follow the specific guidelines set by health experts to protect both yourself and others from the virus.
 But what should you do if you happen to run into a rule breaker, whether they be intentional about it or not?
 Keeping these tips in mind will ensure a smooth transition into the post-coronavirus world we find ourselves living in.
-After, read up on these 10 etiquette rules you can now ignore because of coronavirus.

 Use your words

 Sometimes, the most simple solutions are the ones that are the most often overlooked.
 If someone is breaking social distancing rules around you, explain to them why you would rather follow the guidelines.
 “Back up [your reasoning] with facts,” says Jennifer Tomko, a psychotherapist at Clarity Health Solutions.
 “Sometimes education can help change someone’s mind.”
 Although this approach may not always work, as Tomko notes, it’s worth a try before deciding whether or not to remove yourself from the situation.
-Familiarize yourself with these 9 etiquette rules you still need to follow during coronavirus.

 Avoid direct confrontation